 Thereby proving beyond any reasonable doubt that 600 mgs of Testosterone Enanthate per week does indeed cause skeletal muscle hypertrophy and increases in strength (strength data not shown in this blog post).

 But besides showing that testosterone actually works, it also shows that testosterone causes skeletal muscle hypertrophy and strength improvements even in the absence of training!
-3.2 kgs of muscle in 10 weeks with no exercise… That’s not too shabby, if you ask me.
-Also, no exercise and testosterone actually worked better than exercise by itself…
+3.2 kgs of muscle in 10 weeks with no exercise… That’s not too shabby if you ask me.
+Also, no exercise and testosterone actually worked better than the exercise by itself…

 But wait, there’s more